Best fonts for email: Usage tips and tricks

 Geneva Font for Emails

-Where to download web-safe fonts?
+Where to get email-safe fonts?

-Custom fonts in emails
+Use of custom fonts in emails

-There are cases when you want or need to use a custom font for your emails either to stay brand consistent or to make your emails look more festive for a special occasion.
+There are cases when you want or need to use a custom font for your emails either to stay brand-consistent or to make your emails look more festive for a special occasion.

 We want to remind you that you can upload custom typefaces to your Stripo to get just what you need in terms of unique typefaces for your email campaigns.